 Displaying Finished Dried Orange Garland

-Finally, displaying your fruit garland is the fun part.
+Finally, displaying your finished piece is the fun part.
 Add this to the top of a hutch as I did.
-Also, this will look pretty on a long shelf or laying on greens displayed on a mantel above your fireplace.
+Also, this will look pretty on a long shelf or laying on greens displayed on your mantel.

-I’m already thinking about how I want our dried orange garland to look for this upcoming holiday season.
-I may use all oranges this year with other pieces.
-So, make sure to follow Cloches & Lavender.
+I’m already thinking about how I want our dried orange garland to look this holiday season.